-Enter Marie Chieppo, Principal at EcoPlants Plans, and participant in the MOBOT program.
+That’s where Marie Chieppo, Principal at EcoPlants Plans, and participant in the MOBOT program comes in.
 She decided to dig deeper into what goes into recycling plastic pots and why the process is so problematic.
 What she discovered is an eye-opener for us gardeners.

 HOW TO KEEP PLASTIC POTS OUT OF LANDFILLS

 According to Chieppo, when it comes to recycling, all plastic pots pose a problem.
 Since they are derived from fossil fuel hydrocarbons, they are non-biodegradable.
-Further, in order to be able to be recycled, they must be:
+Further, in order to be recycled, they must be:

 DECONTAMINATED – that means all soil and debris must be removed from the container.
 Anything that stays in the pot wreaks havoc on recycling facilities by dulling the knives of the grinding machinery.

-SEPARATED BY COLOR AND DENSITY – each of which can have an effect on how a pot can be recycled.
+SEPARATED BY COLOR AND DENSITY – each of which can affect how a pot is recycled.

 STACKED – this can be a nightmare because plastic pots are all configured differently.
-Plus they take up a lot of room in the recycling bin.
+They don’t fit neatly in the recycling bin.